Fabricate/OpenthingsImplementation/README.md

 ==========
 Openthings is an open-source platform for sharing open design and building things together.
 The project is based on git.

+The official Openthings instance is running here: https://openthinhs.wiki Everyone can run their own instance when it's shared alike.

 ### How to start
 - Open the OpenthingsImplementation folder within your terminal
 ```